fercananything/XSNAP/docs/about/publication.rst

 Citing
 ============

-A research paper describing **XSNAP** and its application to SN 2024ggi has been published in `ApJ <https://doi.org/10.3847/1538-4357/ae4ec6>`_.
+A research paper describing **XSNAP** and its application to SN 2024ggi has been published in `The Astrophysical Journal <https://doi.org/10.3847/1538-4357/ae4ec6>`_.
 If you use **XSNAP** in your research, please cite our paper using the bibiliography below.

 .. code-block:: bibtex
     :caption: BibTeX Citation